demessiee/node-express-intro/Unit-2A.md

 ### Additional Lab Requirements
 * Your endpoints should be reading and writing from the employee_data.json file.
+When reading from the file make sure to use JSON.parse() to convert the file text into a JSON object.
+Also be sure to use JSON.stringify() to convert any JavaScript objects into text strings before you write them out to the employee_data.json file.

 * The POST, PUT, and DELETE endpoints should return the endpoint that was just added/updated/deleted back to the client.